Nicolasbcrrl/h1_First_Steps/README.md

     $ pwd  # it will print your localisation

-> The **"ls"** command will allow you to see files and directories in the current directory
+> The **"ls"** command will allow you to see files and directories in the current directory.

     $ ls